tomciosegal/nutri-store/README.md

 <br/>

-- At the bottom of the page user will find paginator that is responsible for dispalying maximum of 8 products per page, mobile and tablet same same feature provided.
+- At the bottom of the page user will find pagination that is responsible for displaying maximum of 8 products per page, mobile and tablet same same feature provided.

-- Directly under paginator visitor will find subscribtion button for customers willing to get most updated offers.
+- Directly under pagination visitor will find subscription button for customers willing to get most updated offers.
 ***
 <br/>